St. Mary's Church (Staten Island): St. Mary's Parish School

 The parochial school was established by the founding pastor, the Rev. Lewis, and conducted by 5 Sisters of Charity of Mount St. Vincent-on-the-Hudson (who also conducted an academy) and 3 lay teachers.
 The school had, in 1914, 182 boys and 188 girls.

 The school was among 27 closed by the Archdiocese of New York effective June 2011.

+In 2023 it was announced the City of New York planned to build an early childhood learning center at the school grounds, and in 2024 the school building was demolished.